lightshiftdesigns/simply-taskful-public/terms.md

 - Respect the app's intended purpose
 - Follow all applicable laws and regulations

+## Account and Mode Usage

+Simply Taskful offers two modes of operation:

+**Local Mode:** You can use the app without creating an account.
+Local Mode is only available to users who have never created an account.
+Once you create an account, the Local Mode option is no longer available.
+In Local Mode, all data is stored locally on your device and is not synced to the cloud.

+**Cloud Mode:** When you create an account, your data is synced to Firebase to enable access across multiple devices.
+Once you create an account, you will use Cloud Mode going forward.
+You cannot switch back to Local Mode after creating an account.
+If you sign out, you can sign back in to access your cloud data, but you cannot return to Local Mode.

 ## User Responsibilities

 As a user of Simply Taskful, you are responsible for: